Patent Licensing Strategy: How to identify Infringement for a Patent with Circuits?

 - In the first step, we divide the complex circuit into smaller individual blocks,

 - The second step consists of an in-detail analysis of each individual block,

-- In the third and final step, we interpret the complex circuit and further research for potential infringement.
+- In the third and final step, we interpret the complex circuit and perform further research for potential infringement.

-Relevant Strategy to Explore: Patent Monetization Mistakes Most Businesses Are Collectively Making
+Related Strategy: Patent Monetization Mistakes Most Businesses Are Collectively Making

 Step 1 – Dividing the complex circuit into smaller individual blocks

 Step 2 – Analyzing each block in detail

 In an electronic circuit, multiple circuits can be used to achieve a similar function.
 Further, different arrangements of same circuit elements or different circuit elements can be used in the same circuit to achieve the same function.